 Gingerbread Espresso Martini

 Method

-2. Add the vodka, coffee liqueur, cooled espresso, and gingerbread syrup.
+3. Add the vodka, coffee liqueur, espresso, and gingerbread syrup.

-5. Garnish with a sprinkle of ground cinnamon and a few coffee beans.
+6. Garnish with a sprinkle of ground cinnamon and a 3 coffee beans.

 Tips

 • Adjust the syrup to taste.
-Start with half an ounce and add more if you like.
-The gingerbread flavor should complement the coffee, not overpower it.
+Start with half an ounce.
+The gingerbread should complement the coffee, not overpower it.

 • Make the syrup ahead.
-The gingerbread syrup keeps in the fridge for up to two weeks, so you can make a batch and use it all season.
-It’s also great in a gingerbread old fashioned or a creamy gingerbread martini.
+The gingerbread syrup keeps in the fridge for up to two weeks.

+Gingerbread Espresso Martini